pymc-devs/pymc/docs/INSTALL.rst

 Dependencies
 ============

 PyMC requires some prerequisite packages to be present on the system.
-Fortunately, there are currently only a few dependencies, and all are freely available online.
+Fortunately, there are currently only a few hard dependencies, and all are freely available online.

 * `Python`_ version 2.6 or later.